 Non-Degree Student Application and Admission

-Students who have completed Higher Secondary School (through grade 12) and students from Nepali high schools with a minimum score of second division/45 percent are eligible to apply for the program at the application section of this website.
+Students who have completed Higher Secondary School (through grade 12) and students from Nepali high schools with a minimum score of second division/45 percent are eligible to apply for the program at the admissions section of this website.
 In rare cases, we may accept students for non-degree study who have not completed Higher Secondary school or the equivalent.
 Please explain your qualifications for non-degree study in the Application Essay if you wish to be considered for this exception.